allegro/turnilo/docs/configuration.md

 **url** (string)

-The url address (protocol:hostname:port) of the cluster.
-If not protocol, http is assumed.
+The url address (http[s]://hostname[:port]) of the cluster.
 If no port, 80 is assumed for plain http, and 443 for secure https.

 **host** deprecated (string)

-The host (hostname:port) of the cluster.
+The host (hostname:port) of the cluster, http protocol is assumed.
 Deprecated, use **url** field

 **version** (string)